sama21cs/bank/README.md

 # bank
-a full fledged bank website for sproox
+a full fledged bank website for sproox-by saurav